tagsrock/En.CatLib.io/README.md

 ## Build a local document environment

-First you must install [nodejs](http://nodejs.cn/) after the installation is complete by following the instructions in the `localhost: 4000` start document site:
+First you must install [nodejs](http://nodejs.cn/) after the installation is complete by following the instructions in the `localhost:4000` start document site:

 ```
 $ npm install -g hexo-cli